bscout9956/basicsr-dataset-creator/README.md

   - Feel free to submit bug reports, however I can't guarantee anyone an immediate fix or answer.
   - You'll be better off looking for help on that wiki or in the Discord Server.
   ### Advanced Users Only:
-  - **I don't take responsibility for any damage, loss, corruption of files, explosion or whatever possible for following theseinstructions.**
+  - **I don't take responsibility for any damage, loss, corruption of files, explosion or whatever possible for following these instructions.**
     1. If you're low on memory, try this:
       - If you're on Linux, **log off**, go to a TTY (Ctrl+Alt+F2-?F12?).
       - Log-in, check with `nvidia-smi` *if installed* which applications are using VRAM...